Assumptions Of The Kinetic Molecular Theory Of Gases

 4. Collisions between gas particles and with the walls of the container are perfectly elastic.

 Think about a perfectly bouncy ball that loses no energy when it hits the floor.
 Similarly, collisions between gas particles are assumed to be perfectly elastic, meaning that no kinetic energy is lost during the collision.
 The total kinetic energy of the system remains constant.
-This assumption simplifies calculations by allowing us to assume that the particles maintain their speed and direction after a collision, except for the change in direction due to the collision itself.
+Also, this assumption simplifies calculations by allowing us to assume that the particles maintain their speed and direction after a collision, except for the change in direction due to the collision itself.
 In reality, some energy may be converted to other forms during collisions, but this effect is generally negligible for ideal gases.

 5. The average kinetic energy of the gas particles is directly proportional to the absolute temperature of the gas.